-If the AWW is set based on the gross or a non-expanded hourly wage, the TPD wage will be the same as the AWW.
+If the AWW is based on the gross or a non-expanded hourly wage, the TPD wage will be the same as the AWW.

-If the AWW is set based on an expanded hourly wage (expanded to 24 or 40 hours), then the TPD wage will be set to the non-expanded wage.
+If the AWW is based on an expanded hourly wage (expanded to 40 hours), then the TPD wage will be set to the non-expanded wage.
 If the claimant keeps a regular schedule, TPD wage would be the greater of the hourly rate x the schedule or gross/weeks.
 If they don't keep a schedule, TPD wage is the gross/weeks.

 If you have a question on what the TPD wage is set to, please contact a wage analyst.
-For all other questions regarding TPD payments, please contact our main line to speak with one of our dispute resolution specialists.
+For all other questions regarding TPD payments, please contact our main line to speak with a dispute resolution specialist.

-Example 1:
+Example: